 As discussed before, quantifying greenhouse emissions for any AI system is very important and several simplified and applicable methods have been developed in recent studies.
 Some open-source tools are available applying and integrating these methods.
-These tools have been classified into three major categories: priori measurement tools which usually calculate operational points in training and inference; on-the-fly measurement tools which measure power consumption, etc., when an AI system is running on hardware; posteriori measurement tools refer to these tools to approximate greenhouse gas emissions for a given computation.
-In our experiments, we deep dive into PowerAPI [16], PyJoules [17], and other open-source tools, such as Keras-flops [18], Torchstat [19], torchsummaryX [20], Flops-counter [21], JouleHunter [22], Jtop [23], CarbonAI [24], MLCO2 [11] and Green Algorithm [25], in order to have first-hand experience and to understand their capabilities and limitations.
+These tools have been classified into three major categories: priori measurement tools, which usually calculate operational points in training and inference; on-the-fly measurement tools, which measure power consumption, etc., when an AI system is running on hardware; posteriori measurement tools refer to these tools to approximate greenhouse gas emissions for a given computation.
+In our experiments, we deep dive into PowerAPI [19], PyJoules [20], and other open-source tools, such as Keras-flops [21], Torchstat [22], torchsummaryX [23], Flops-counter [24], JouleHunter [25], Jtop [26], CarbonAI [27], MLCO2 [13] and Green Algorithm [28], in order to have first-hand experience and to understand their capabilities and limitations.

 Most of the recent research work focuses on the environmental impact of ML models at the training stage.
 As [10] mentioned, the energy consumed at the inference stage was more than the energy consumed at training for a given few years.
 So our idea is to set up a framework to evaluate the AI systems at both the training and inference stages.
-Considering large scale of AI systems is running on the edge side, we set up a heterogenous edge platform with various device types where we can use the proper orchestration tool that we have evaluated to deploy ML model on these different edge devices which somehow can simulate distributed AI applications deployed in real scenarios.
+Considering large scale of AI systems is running on the edge side, we set up a heterogenous edge platform with various device types where we can use the proper orchestration tool that we have evaluated to deploy ML model on these different edge devices, which somehow can simulate distributed AI applications deployed in real scenarios.
 Both X86-based and ARM-based hardware are used in the platform.
 We have designed methodologies to perform sets of experiments to measure the power consumption of the ML model incurred on hardware for the training stage and inference stage.
 Unlike a data center, the power consumed by these edge devices is mainly coming from CPU/GPU computation and memory usage with very limited overhead for cooling components if they have any.
 Even so, we have measured the static power consumption of edge devices to get a more precise measurement of AI model power consumption by subtracting the static power consumption.
 We also select various types of ML models for one AI use case and compare the power consumption of these ML models when they are running on edge devices in addition to their performance.

 Our objectives for the studies are to verify the measurement tools and improve them; to obtain greenhouse gas emissions of various ML models; to benchmark performance vs environmental impact; and to develop greener ML models.
 These experimental results can provide useful information and recommendations for organizations to build an institutional toolbox to track greenhouse gas emissions of AI systems and offer responsible AI applications to our customers.
-The scope and key point of our analysis are the comparison of training and inference energy/CO2 consumptions among different AI models solving the same problem, not the comparison between the centralized server and edge devices.
+The scope and key point of our analysis are the comparison of training and inference energy/CO2 consumptions among different AI models solving the same problem, not aiming to compare their environmental impacts when running on centralized server and running on edge devices.